All Episodes

 Nothing would pain him more, right?

-If you if you imagine, right, somebody with great ego, someone with great uh confidence, maybe, maybe um uh that when the the audience would turn to a place that they would be laughing at you, that's maybe the greatest insult of all.
+If you imagine, right, somebody with great ego, someone with great confidence, maybe that when the audience would turn to a place that they would be laughing at you, that's maybe the greatest insult of all.

-Uh it would be worse, uh worse than even if they just plain walked away.
+It would be worse than even if they just plain walked away.

-And I and I as he sat out there in that heat and his, you know, and uh and his wool suit and all of that that it that had to make him uncomfortable, nothing would make it more so than to have the audience realize oh, this genius of a man maybe isn't as genius as he says.
+Nothing would make it more so than to have the audience realize, oh, this genius of a man maybe isn't as genius as he says.

 Yeah.

-In the end, um Bryant is utterly defeated and destroyed.
+In the end, Bryant is utterly defeated and destroyed.

-And then the the press at the time destroyed him further, you know, all these major newspapers, banner headlines covering it every day.
+You know, all these major newspapers, banner headlines, covering it every day.

-People actually, you know, stop what they were doing to listen to the trial.
+People actually stop what they were doing to listen to the trial.

-And and here is this defeated man, this once great American statesman, and he's he's a broken man.
+And here is this defeated man, this once great American statesman, and he's a broken man.

-And you know, as as you and I write in the book, the crowd, instead of converging and congratulating Brian, does it to Darrow.
+And as you and I write in the book, the crowd, instead of converging and congratulating Brian, does it to Daryl.

-And and Darrell looks back up on the platform and the witness stand, and there is Brian, a lone, solitary figure, uh, you know, with with no friend by his side.
+And Daryl looks back up on the platform in the witness stand, and there is Brian, a lone, solitary figure, you know, with no friend by his side.

 I mean, it is such a dramatic moment.

-If you were to, if you were to make a movie, it would not be a bad opening scene.
+If you were to make a movie, it would not be a bad opening scene.

-Uh I I think that's the uh again, I think that's that was what worked so well as the book started to come together and the decision about how to craft it, how to tell the story in a way that would draw the the audience most completely and most compellingly in with us on this journey.
+I think that's the, again, I think that was what worked so well as the book started to come together and the decision about how to craft it, how to tell the story in a way that would draw the audience most completely and most compellingly in with us on this journey.

 I think it was a great choice.